Ai Wearables Value-based Care Models 2025

 5. Reduction in Healthcare Costs

 By preventing disease, improving treatment outcomes, and reducing hospital readmissions, AI-powered wearables can significantly reduce healthcare costs.
-For example, remote patient monitoring programs using wearables have been shown to reduce hospital readmissions for patients with heart failure and COPD.
+Here's one way to look at it: remote patient monitoring programs using wearables have been shown to reduce hospital readmissions for patients with heart failure and COPD.
 Similarly, personalized diabetes management programs using CGMs and AI algorithms can reduce the risk of complications and hospitalizations associated with diabetes.

 • Reduced hospitalizations: Wearables can help prevent hospitalizations by detecting and addressing health issues early.